Guiding Your Child Beyond Training Wheels for the First Ride

 Training Wheels

-3. Local Bike Shops: Check with local bike shops in your area to see if they carry the Training Wheels small cycle.
-They may have it in stock or be able to order it for you.
+3. Local Bike Shops: Ask bike shops nearby if they have the Training Wheels small cycle.
+They might have it now or they can get it for you.

 Training Wheels